 - determine sub-Range Id

 - look for Symbol position of same Id : you get your next state

 If you look into FSE source code, you'll find that the following lines of code perform this job :

-If you feel that the correlation between the text and the code is not obvious, it's because it's not (especially the last line).
+If you feel that the correlation between the text and the code is not obvious, it's because it's not.

-To reach this compact expression, a few non-trivial tricks have been used, reducing the amount of computation, and more importantly, reducing the amount of memory required to describe the sub-ranges map.
+To reach this compact expression, a few non-trivial tricks have been used, reducing the amount of computation, and quite importantly, reducing the amount of memory required to describe the sub-ranges map.

-These will be explained into a later post.
+These will be explained in a later post.